 Researching Online to Find a Military Program in Vancouver, Washington for a Troubled Boy?

 Perhaps you will look at Heartland Boys Academy, in Western Kentucky.
-It is an affordable military-like boarding school that only enrolls at-risk boys, age 12-17, who have gotten off track in life.
+It is an affordable adventure-based boarding school that only enrolls at-risk boys, age 12-17, who have gotten off track in life.

 Under the structure and order of a military school, wayward teen boys turn into respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose calling is to lead troubled teens to realize their specific purpose, or destiny, in Christ.

 Teens arrive at Heartland Boys Academy from across the country, including from Vancouver, Washington.
 Parents often find it beneficial to spend time in a new environment detached from their boy’s negative peers.

-Heartland Boys Academy is a military-like school unlike any other.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based unlike any other.
 We have a military academy, an accredited school, as well as a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively enrolls troubled or at-risk boys.
 Besides helping capable students learn to apply themselves academically, we offer specific leadership training to unleash the potential in each child.
 We teach teens to serve and love each other.
 Community service projects and real jobs provide real-life experience and application of the leadership principles taught at Heartland.